StephaneCanu/Deep_learning_lecture/README.md

 ### TP_Deep_2_webcam.py (require a web cam, and opencv-python `pip install opencv-python`)

 ### TP_Deep_3_fine_tuning.py
-that works with the directories contained in these zip files
+It works with the directories contained in these zip files
    - train_cheese.zip
    - test_cheese.zip

 to make it run you may:
-dowload the TP_Deep_3_fine_tuning.py file to some directory and move to this directory with python (e.g. `cd ../Deep_learning_lecture`)
+ - dowload the TP_Deep_3_fine_tuning.py file to some directory and move to this directory with python (e.g. `cd ../Deep_learning_lecture`)
+ - define the class MonArg as follows
 ```
 class MonArg(object):
    def __init__(self, train, val):